openstack/oslo.service/doc/source/usage.rst

 spawned.
 Thus, SIGHUP can be used for changing config options on the go.

 *NOTE:* SIGHUP is not supported on Windows.
+*NOTE:* Config option graceful_shutdown_timeout is not supported on Windows.

 Below is the example of a service with a reset method that allows reloading logging options by sending a SIGHUP.